-- the Company's 2011 reported financial results, which supported the Company's achievement of approximately 97% of its 2011 EBITDA Performance Goal, on which 25% of Mr. Elshaw's target award was based, and approximately 105% of its 2011 Free Cash Flow Performance Goal, on which 25% of Mr. Elshaw's target award was based; - the Company's achievement of a 4.5% increase in net sales, on which 20% of Mr. Elshaw's target award was based; - the successful implementation of the Company's integrated business planning process and portfolio planning process and the achievement of inventory management objectives, on which 10% of Mr. Elshaw's target award was based; - the continued improvement of the Company's organizational capabilities through significant new hires and internal promotions, developmental assignments and succession planning, and the continued improvement of the Company's performance management processes through training programs, on which 10% of Mr. Elshaw's target award was based; and

-• the development of a framework for long-range strategic planning, the execution of identified global growth initiatives, and the continued evaluation of acquisition opportunities (including, without limitation, the Company's consummation of the acquisition of the Sinful Colors business in March 2011), on which 10% of Mr. Elshaw's target award was based.
+- the Company's degree of achievement of its 2012 EBITDA Performance Target, on which 25% of Mr. Elshaw's target award was based, and the Company's degree of achievement of its 2012 Free Cash Flow Performance Target, on which 25% of Mr. Elshaw's target award was based; - the Company's achievement of a 4.8% increase in net sales (excluding the impact of foreign currency), on which 20% of Mr. Elshaw's target award was based: - the continued development of the Company's integrated business planning process and global portfolio planning process and the achievement of inventory management objectives, on which 10% of Mr. Elshaw's target award was based; - the continued improvement of the Company's organizational capabilities through recruitment, succession planning and development planning, and the continued improvement in the execution of the Company's performance management process, on which 10% of Mr. Elshaw's target award was based; and - the development of a 3-year strategic plan, the execution of identified global growth initiatives, the continued evaluation of acquisition opportunities to complement the Company's portfolio (including, without limitation, the Company's consummation of the acquisition of the Pure Ice color cosmetics business in July 2012), and the achievement of cost saving opportunities, including the Company's restructuring announced on September 5, 2012, on which 10% of Mr. Elshaw's target award was based.

-Mr. Berns - Executive Vice President and Chief Financial Officer:
+Mr. Kennedy - Vice Chairman: